Fibered Categories a la Jean Benabou: Fibrational Characterisation of Boundedness

 \begin{Thm} A geometric morphism $F \dashv U : \E \to \Se$ between toposes is bounded if and only if change of base along $F$ preserves existence of small generating families for geometric fibrations of toposes.

-Thus a terminal object preserving functor $F : \Se\to\E$ between toposes is the inverse image part of a bounded geometric morphism if and only if change of base along $F$ preserves the property of being a geometric fibration of toposes with a small generating family. \end{Thm} \begin{proof} Suppose $F^*$ preserves existence of small generating families for geometric fibrations of toposes.
-Then since $P_\E = \gl(\Id_\E): \E^\two \to \E$ has a small generating family so does $F^*P_\E = \gl(F)$ and thus by Theorem~\ref{bgmthm} the geometric morphism $F \vdash U$ is bounded.
+Thus, a terminal object preserving functor $F : \Se\to\E$ between toposes is the inverse image part of a bounded geometric morphism iff $F^*P_\E$ is is a geometric fibration with a small generating family iff change of base along $F$ preserves the property of being a geometric fibration of toposes with a small generating family. \end{Thm} \begin{proof} Suppose $F^*$ preserves existence of small generating families for geometric fibrations of toposes.
+Then since $P_\E : \E^\two \to \E$ has a small generating family so does $F^*P_\E = P_F$ and thus by Theorem~\ref{bgmthm} the geometric morphism $F \dashv U$ is bounded.

-On the other hand if a geometric morphism $F \dashv U$ is bounded and $P$ is a geometric fibration of toposes over $\E$ with a small generating family then by Theorem~\ref{bgmthm} $P$ is equivalent to $G^*P_\F = \gl(G)$ for some bounded geometric morphism $G \dashv V : \F \to \E$ and thus $F^*P$ is equivalent to $F^*G^*P_\F \simeq (GF)^*P_\F = \gl(GF)$ which has a small generating family by Theorem~\ref{bgmthm} since $GF \dashv UV$ is a bounded geometric morphism (as by \cite{Joh} bounded geometric morphisms are closed under composition).
+On the other hand if a geometric morphism $F \dashv U$ is bounded and $P$ is a geometric fibration of toposes over $\E$ with a small generating family then by Theorem~\ref{bgmthm} $P$ is equivalent to $G^*P_\F = P_G$ for some bounded geometric morphism $G \dashv V : \F \to \E$ and thus $F^*P$ is equivalent to $F^*G^*P_\F \simeq (GF)^*P_\F = P_{GF}$ which has a small generating family by Theorem~\ref{bgmthm} since $GF \dashv UV$ is a bounded geometric morphism (as by \cite{Joh} bounded geometric morphisms are closed under composition).

-The second claim follows from the fact that a terminal object preserving functor $F : \Se\to\E$ between toposes is the inverse image part of a geometric morphism iff $\gl(F) = F^*P_\E$ is a geometric fibration of toposes. \end{proof}
+For the second claim first recall that by Lemma~\ref{cbis} and Lemma~\ref{cbsgs} a terminal object preserving functor $F : \Se\to\E$ between toposes is the inverse image part of a geometric morphism iff $F^*P_\E$ is a geometric fibration of toposes iff change of base along $F$ preserves geometric fibrations of toposes.

+Thus, if $F$ is the inverse image part of a bounded geometric morphism then $F^*P_\E$ is a geometric fibration with a small generating family and change of base along $F$ preserves geometric fibrations with a small generating family.

+Suppose $F : \Se\to\E$ preserves terminal objects.
+Thus, if $F^*P_\E$ is a geometric fibration with a small generating family then $F$ is the inverse image part of a geometric morphism which by Theorem~\ref{bgmthm} is also bounded.
+If $F^*$ preserves geometric fibrations with a small generating family then $F^*P_\E$ is a geometric fibration with a small generating family and thus $F$ is the inverse image part of a bounded geometric morphism. \end{proof}

 Thus we may observe that for (bounded) geometric morphisms $F \dashv U$ change of base along $F$ for geometric fibrations of toposes (with a small generating family) corresponds to postcomposition with $F \dashv U$ for (bounded) geometric morphisms.\footnote{A consequence of this observation is that change of base along inverse image parts of geometric morphisms for geometric fibrations of toposes reflects the property of having a small generating family since as observed in \cite{Joh} for geometric morphisms $f$ and $g$ from $fg$ bounded it follows that $g$ is bounded.}